jojozhuang/jojozhuang.github.io/_posts/2016-03-15-building-course-player-with-signalr-and-aspnet.md

 Check the posting [Introduction of Course Player]({% link _posts/2016-03-12-introduction-of-course-player.md %}) to learn the details.

 ## 2. Course Player Project
-### 2.1 Creating New Project
+### 2.1 Creating New Projects
-In Visual Studio, create a new Web Application project named `CoursePlayer.SignalR`.
-Create another Class project named `CoursePlayer.Core`.
+In Visual Studio, create a 'Web Application' project named `CoursePlayer.SignalR`, and create another 'Class' project named `CoursePlayer.Core`.

-### 2.2 Course Player Core Project
+### 2.2 Core Project
+Reuse the Course Player Core project, copy all files except the interface file 'IFileHelper' from 'Johnny.Portfolio.CoursePlayer.Core'.
+![MIME Type](/public/pics/2016-03-15/coreproject.png){:width="350px"}
-I will reuse the Course Player Core project, which was created for the portfolio Course Player Xamarin.
+Project 'Johnny.Portfolio.CoursePlayer.Core' was created for the portfolio `Course Player Xamarin`.
 Check the posting [Building Course Player with Xamarin]({% link _posts/2017-07-24-building-course-player-with-xamarin.md %})  for more details.
-Copy all files except the interface file 'IFileHelper' from 'Johnny.Portfolio.CoursePlayer.Core'.
-![MIME Type](/public/pics/2016-03-15/coreproject.png){:width="350px"}

 In `CourseApi.cs`, we define two methods.
 One is for fetching the data of screenshot, another is for fetching the data of whiteboard.
 ```c#